Friday, June 22, 2018

 The most remarkable thing about all of this is how easy Arduino CV projects are to think up and do.
 Comparators--envelopes--LFOs--displays--and so on--super super easy.
 And inexpensive!
 I may never use a 555 timer again!

 Last thing to do is make a front panel for this, which I will fab using PCBWAY in China.
-Stay tuned.
+That's now done as well.
+The lazertran decal process didn't come out 100% clean, don't know why, but it's time to rack this puppy and move on.